morgen-peschke/scala-commons/README.md

 ### `commons-decline`

-Instances for Decline, notably one for `Slice` as it tends to very handy for CLI utilities.
+Instances for Decline, notably one for `Slice` as it tends to be very handy for CLI utilities.